tengis/raap_govhack_2017/README.md

 ##### Slack

-Launch the demo with the slash command /start
+Launch the demo with the slash command /start in any channel ( maybe the demo_channel :) )

 ##### WebApp